Rotterdam derby: Background

 Feyenoord is the most renowned club of Rotterdam.
 The club is located in the Feijenoord district of southern Rotterdam.
-Together with Ajax and PSV, Feyenoord is part of the traditional top three clubs in the Netherlands.
+Together with Ajax and PSV, Feyenoord is part of the traditional big three clubs in the Netherlands.
 Sparta Rotterdam – founded in 1888 – is the oldest professional football club in the Netherlands.
 The club is located in Spangen, a neighborhood in the Delfshaven district in west Rotterdam.
 Excelsior was founded as one of the first Dutch working-class clubs in the Kralingen district in eastern Rotterdam.

 Honours

 In total, 22 Eredivisie titles were won by clubs from Rotterdam.
-Feyenoord collected 15 Eredivisie trophies, while Sparta Rotterdam won the league six times.
+Feyenoord collected 16 Eredivisie trophies, while Sparta Rotterdam won the league six times.
 Former Rotterdam amateur club VV Concordia won the league once in the season 1888–1889, which was the first season of the highest football league in the Netherlands.
 Where Feyenoord and Sparta Rotterdam were successful on the highest level, Excelsior only won trophies on the second tier of Dutch football.

-Feyenoord have competed in all 57 seasons of the Erendvisie amassing the 3rd most points of any club after Ajax and PSV.
+Feyenoord have competed in all 57 seasons of the Eredivisie amassing the 3rd most points of any club after Ajax and PSV.
 Sparta have competed in 52 seasons and are ranked 5th overall.
 Excelsior have competed in 17 seasons and are ranked 28th overall.